botoss/doc/protocol.md

 {
   "connector-id": optional string, we haven't decided, do we really need it, "command": string, means user command,
-  "args": array of strings, which are args of command, possibly null or empty }
+  "params": array of strings, which are args of command, possibly null or empty }
 ```